2018 Business Beautification Contest

 The City thanks Whitehorse residents who enthusiastically participate in these programs every year, thereby improving the quality of life for all citizens.

 We would like to thank residents and businesses for their continued efforts to make Whitehorse a beautiful city by enhancing the appearance of their properties, adding floral displays such as planter boxes and hanging baskets.

-We would also like to invite neighbourhood associations to bring forward initiatives and projects in 2017 that could help improve the aesthetics of their areas such as streets, signs and parks.
+We would also like to invite neighbourhood associations to bring forward initiatives and projects that could help improve the aesthetics of their areas such as streets, signs and parks.

 For more information please contact Marc Boulerice, Parks Supervisor at 668-8655.

 Communities in Bloom is a Canadian non-profit organization committed to fostering civic pride, environmental responsibility and beautification through community involvement and the challenge of a national program, with focus on enhancing green spaces in communities.